bkeepers/dotenv/README.md

 ### Parsing

-To parse a list of env files for programmatic inspection of without modifying the ENV:
+To parse a list of env files for programmatic inspection without modifying the ENV:

 ```ruby
 Dotenv.parse(".env.local", ".env")